Financial Aid Policies

 While divorce, separation, or the unmarried status of parents may complicate the extent to which one or both parents can contribute, it does not absolve either parent of this obligation.
 Our policy for determining the financial need of students whose parents are divorced or separated derives from the central principle that both parents are responsible for the support of their children to the extent that they are financially capable.

 If the noncustodial parent is unable to complete the Noncustodial PROFILE on a student's behalf, Fairfield may waive this requirement in extraordinary circumstances.
-In order to start the appeal process, students must complete and submit the the Noncustodial PROFILE Waiver Appeal Form, with all required supporting documentation, to the Office of Financial Aid no later than March 31.
+In order to start the appeal process, students should complete and submit the the Noncustodial PROFILE Waiver Appeal Form, with supporting documentation to the Office of Financial Aid by March 31.

-All financial aid awards are estimated until the Office of Financial Aid receives all required federal tax and other applicable documents and verifies the income and asset information provided on both the FAFSA and CSS Profile.
+All financial aid awards are estimated until the Office of Financial Aid receives all required federal tax and other applicable documents and verifies the income and asset information provided on both the FAFSA and CSS Profile (and the Noncustodial PROFILE when applicable).
 The Office of Financial Aid will request verification documents from selected students and their families for this verification process.
 Financial aid awards may change after an original offer has been made as all aid adjustments are based on verification results.

-First year students will be notified of changes made to their financial aid award and/or of verification requirements by mail in early spring and through the summer prior to the beginning of school in September.
+First year students will be notified of changes made to their financial aid award and/or of verification requirements by mail in early spring and through the summer, prior to the beginning of the start of school in September.
 After the first year student orientation in June, students can expect that all future financial aid correspondence, including verification notifications, will be sent to their University e-mail and updated in their my.Fairfield account.

-Once notified of any verification requirements, the student (and/or parents) should submit the required documentation to the Office of Financial Aid by the August 1.
+Once notified of any verification requirements, the student (and/or parents) should submit the required documentation to the Office of Financial Aid no later than August 1.
 Once all required documents are received, the verification process should be completed in approximately six to eight weeks.
 Failure to submit documents by the verification deadline may result in a reduction or full cancellation of need-based financial aid.

 Fairfield University's objective is to offer students the best financial aid award possible considering its policies (as described above), the federal financial aid funding levels, and the availability of institutional financial aid resources.
 Therefore, we are unable to address appeals based on any disagreement with any of our financial aid policies.
 Fairfield University does not negotiate financial aid offers, nor is the University able to match financial aid offers made by other colleges and universities.